nordic-institute/X-Road/doc/Architecture/spec-al_x-road_audit_log_events.md

 #### 1.1.1 Extended Audit Log Format

-Security server and Central server uses REST APIs to update data, and a new audit log implementation adds some features that are useful in auditing updates done through the API.
+Security server and Central server use REST APIs to update data, and a new audit log implementation adds some features that are useful in auditing updates done through the API.

 Example of extended audit log message for the security server: